Merchant Marine Act of 1920: Support

-Supporters of the Jones Act maintain that the legislation is of strategic economic and wartime interest to the United States.
+Jones Act supporters maintain that it is of strategic economic and wartime interest to the United States.
 The act, they say, protects the nation's sealift capability and its ability to produce commercial ships.
-In addition, the act is seen as a vital factor in helping maintain a viable workforce of trained merchant mariners for commerce and national emergencies.
+In addition, the act is seen as a vital factor in maintaining a viable workforce of trained merchant mariners for commerce and national emergencies.
 Supporters also argue that allowing foreign-flagged ships to engage in commerce in domestic American sea lanes would undermine U.S. wage, tax, safety, and environmental standards.

 According to the Lexington Institute, the Jones Act is also vital to national security and plays a role in safeguarding America's borders.
-The Lexington Institute stated in a June 2016 study that the Jones Act plays a role in strengthening U.S. border security and helping to prevent international terrorism.
+The Lexington Institute wrote in a 2016 study that the Jones Act plays a role in strengthening U.S. border security and helping to prevent international terrorism.

 Criticism

 Protectionism

-Critics claim the Jones Act is protectionist, and point to a 2002 report by the United States International Trade Commission that estimated the savings for the U.S. economy that would result from the repeal or amendment of the Jones Act.
+Critics claim the Jones Act is protectionist, and point to a 2002 report by the United States International Trade Commission that estimated the savings for the U.S. economy that would result from repeal or amendment of the Jones Act.
 Critics contend that the Act results in higher costs for moving cargo between U.S. ports, particularly for Americans living in Hawaii, Alaska, Guam, and Puerto Rico.

-A 2019 study by the OECD estimated that the economic gains to the U.S. economy from the repeal of Jones Act would range from an added $19 billion up to $64 billion.
+A 2019 OECD study estimated that the economic gains to the U.S. economy from repealing the Jones Act would range from $19 billion to $64 billion.

-Efforts at repeal
+Failure to accomplish stated purpose

+Another criticism of the Jones Act is that, as of 2023, it has already failed in its stated purpose of protecting the American merchant marine: "The Jones Act fleet has dropped from around 250 ships in the 1980s to just 91 today.
+No use protecting something that's already dead."

+The Jones Act lacks any mechanism to force shippers to always use Jones Act ships over all other modes of transport irrespective of price, or to force other modes not to compete with Jones Act ships.
+As a result, the Jones Act fleet is used only where shippers have no choice: for moving large quantities of cargo over the ocean between noncontiguous parts of the U.S., not for moving cargo along coastal routes in the contiguous U.S. In other words, the coastwise trade (called short-sea shipping by Europeans) is virtually nonexistent in the U.S., while most of the 130 million Americans who live near a coastline must put up with road and rail networks jammed with domestic cargo that almost anywhere else in the world would have been routed to short-sea shipping.